 BANGWA Simian Figure

-1. The Simian Intermediary
+1. The simian intermediary

 In Cameroon Grassfields cosmology, monkeys and apes hold a highly specific liminal place.
 They exist in the deep bush yet possess hands, faces, and behaviors that mirror humans.

-2. The Bound Base and Containment
+2. The bound base and containment

 - Binding as Magic: The base of this figure is entirely wrapped and lashed with natural rattan fiber.
 In African magical practice, binding is used to "tie down" or contain raw power.
+The severe embrittlement and color assimilation of these integrated fiber and rattan materials strongly indicate the great age of the mounting.

 - The Hidden Medicine: The spherical base likely conceals a hollow filled with powerful medicines (aka) — the intricate binding ensures the magic remains trapped inside the object, ready to be directed by the society priest.

-3. The Power of Patina
+3. The power of patina

 Summary